-Sonlight has published courses that incorporate The Landmark History of the American People and provide lesson plans and other support material for the textbooks.
-However, some families will want to use either the Avyx version or another version separately from Sonlight’s courses.
+LHAP is great, whatever version you use, but there are no teacher's guides or support materials written specifically for it.
+Sonlight has published comprehensive courses that incorporate LHAP and provide lesson plans and other support material for the textbooks.
+However, some families will want to use LHAP without the comprehensive Sonlight course.
 This is where Aim for Wisdom’s workbook comes in.

-Aim for Wisdom also has a separate, overarching course guide for The Landmark History of the American People, titled U.S. History Assignment Checklist, which is based on the use of the textbook and the workbook plus other resources.
+Aim for Wisdom also has a separate, overarching book with lesson plans for LHAP, titled U.S. History Assignment Checklist.
+It is based on the use of LHAP and the workbook plus other resources.
 Those other resources include the United States Coloring Book by Winky Adam, index cards which will be made into flashcards for states and capitals, a binder to be used for creating a timeline, and supplemental historical novels and biographies.